 He most definitely had all of his little legs, and his head appeared to be quite intact.
 In fact, I’m pretty sure he was giving us both the stink-eye for making him dizzy.

 With plans to keep a close eye on Touille to watch for swelling or other symptoms at the bite site, we put the tick on an alcohol pad in a sealed container as the tutorial recommended.
 Our new tick-removal method was a success.

 I have no doubt there will be many more tick extractions during our years in Switzerland, but now we’re unfazed.
 We feel like pros already.

-Update: July 2020: We’ve removed literally hundreds of ticks from our dog and two cats in Europe.
+Update: July 2020: We’ve removed literally hundreds of ticks from our dog, two cats, and ourselves in Europe.
 While this method worked initially, it’s likely the tick was merely full and so was easily dislodged.
-We’ve since found the best way to remove ticks is with a pair of fine-tipped lab forceps.
+We’ve since found the best way to remove a tick is in accordance with the CDC’s guidelines here.
+You just need a pair of fine-tipped tweezers.
+We use lab forceps.
 Two years ago, we also started using Bravecta, which is a topical chemical approved for both dogs and cats that treats against worms, ticks, and fleas.
 It works very well.
 We’re not fans of putting chemicals on our pets, but it’s a matter of choosing the lesser of two evils.